RishabhDevbanshi/Hacktoberfest-2020-Emojipedia/README.md

 # Emojipedia

-A wikipedia of emojis.
+A wikipedia of emojis and a end to your Emoji problems.
 Yes! emojis too have meanings ! 😉

 # Description